All About Me Bio

 Brandon and I were married the following summer on Lake Bernard in the northern Ontario wilderness.
 We have 2 beautiful children, Halle and Ty, and they are the centre of our universe.

 I have been an educator with the Avon Maitland District School Board now for 14 years.
 I have taught students in the primary and intermediate grades, and worked at the System level supporting technology-enabled learning and teaching in K-12.
 In 2011 I founded an educational not-for-profit, Digital Human Library to connect students with experts around the world.
-And in 2015 I co-founded A Kids’ Guide to Canada and later founded the Ontario Edu Students’ Twitter Chat.
-My passion is connections-based learning and teaching others what I believe to be one of the most important life skills of today—networking.
+And in 2015 I co-founded A Kids’ Guide to Canada and Ontario Edu Students’ Twitter Chat.
+My passion is connections-based learning and teaching others what I believe to be one of the most important life skills today—networking.

 Short Professional Bio